 - 11. Check the fluid level in the hydraulic tank.
 Proper level is 3/4 in. from the top of the sight gauge.
 (See Lubrication Chart for oil specification.) - 12.
-Install the discharge hose, using clamps and gaskets provided with the machine.
+Install the discharge hose, using clamps and gaskets provided with the machine. - 13.
+Check to verify the radiator is free of mulch and debris obstruction to ensure over heating does not occur.

-CAUTIONDo not use radiator-type clamps.
+A CAUTIONDo not use radiator-type clamps.
 These clamps may not hold under machine-operating pressure.
 Failure to comply could result in minor or moderate personal injury.
 Failure to comply could also result in product or property damage.